cody-little/GenderWageRegression/README.md

 The cooks distance essentially shows the effect each observation has on a fitted value, which means we can identify outliers which throw off the residuals and lead to a more poor model fit.
 Calculating cooks distance in R is shown above.
 I used 5/12,804 because there are five variables in the model, and there are 12,804 observations in the data set.
 This gives a threshold that we can remove any observations lying above it.
 Below is a plot demonstrating how this looks conceptually using this data.

 ![](https://github.com/cody-little/GenderWageRegression/blob/master/outlieranalysis.png)

+Below we can see how the method of cooks distance for outlier analysis can create a more robust normality among the residuals leading to a better model fit.
+By removing these observations we essentially remove the residuals which draw our line upwards towards the top end.